SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 6. Process tensors on CPU.
 7. Repeat steps 3-6 as needed.

-Some libraries, such as [ArrayFire](https://github.com/arrayfire/arrayfire), hide the complexicities of steps 2-5 behind a higher level of abstraction.
+Some libraries, such as [ArrayFire](https://github.com/arrayfire/arrayfire), hide the complexities of steps 2-5 behind a higher level of abstraction.
 However, here we take a lower level route.
 By using [CUDA](https://github.com/JuliaGPU/CUDA.jl), we achieve a finer-grained control and higher performance.
 In return, we need to implement each step manually.

-*CuArray* is a thin abstraction layer over the CUDA API and allows us to define GPU-side tensors and copy data to and from them but does not provide for operations on tensors. *CUDAnative* is a compiler that translates Julia functions designated as CUDA kernels into ptx (a high-level CUDA assembly language).
+*CuArray* is a thin abstraction layer over the CUDA API and allows us to define GPU-side tensors and copy data to and from them, but does not provide for operations on tensors. *CUDAnative* is a compiler that translates Julia functions designated as CUDA kernels into ptx (a high-level CUDA assembly language).

 ### The CUDA Code

 The key to fast CUDA programs is to minimize CPU/GPU memory transfers and global memory accesses.
-The implicit solver is currently CPU only, but it only needs access to the transmembrane potential.
+The implicit solver is currently CPU only, but it only requires access to the transmembrane potential.
 The rest of state variables reside on the GPU memory.

 We modify ``BeelerReuterCpu`` into ``BeelerReuterGpu`` by defining the state variables as *CuArray*s instead of standard Julia *Array*s.
-The name of each variable defined on GPU is prefixed by *d_* for clarity.
+The name of each variable defined on the GPU is prefixed by *d_* for clarity.
 Note that $\Delta{v}$ is a temporary storage for the Laplacian and stays on the CPU side.

 ```julia
 using CUDA